harrystenholm/webVisualiser/README.md

 # webVisualiser
-Attempt to recrreate my python based music visualiser in a browser window
+Attempt to recreate my python based music visualiser in a browser window